AI Expert Newsletter

 48 DEAD END

-Here's the messages for various objects that depend on the state
+Here's the messages for various objects that depend on the state of the game:

 8 LITTLE BIRD IN CAGE